zhongl/scala-with-cats/src/pages/type-classes/instance-selection.md

 no matter what the relationship between `A` and `B`.
 This is the default semantics for Scala type constructors.

+### Variance and Instance Selection

-When the compiler searches for an implicit it looks for one matching the type *or subtype*.
+When the compiler searches for a given instnace it looks for one matching the type *or subtype*.
 Thus we can use variance annotations to control type class instance selection to some extent.